Derry business chief: Flybe rescue plan ‘hugely welcome’

 Contact

+Directors Niall and Jennifer McKeever at Airporter’s £1million transport hub in Derry.

-The Director of Airporter has welcomed as “great news” the announcement that British airline Flybe has been rescued from the brink of collapse.
+There has been some respite for Donegal customers from from Derry airport after the Director of Airporter welcomed as “great news” the announcement that British airline Flybe has been rescued from the brink of collapse.

 Derry woman Jennifer McKeever said the connectivity offered by Flybe is vital for thousands of local passengers, as well as many North West businesses.

-“The new code share partnership means travel from City of Derry Airport to a vast range of UK and European airports is now possible by travelling via Glasgow and Manchester with one single booking.

-"You are now able to travel from City of Derry Airport to Glasgow or Manchester with Loganair and connect with Flybe to the East Midlands, Birmingham, Exeter, Southampton, Cornwall Airport Newquay, Cardiff, Isle of Man, Jersey, Düsseldorf, Paris Charles de Gaulle and Amsterdam."

-However, the British government stepped in and agreed a rescue plan for the regional airline.
+The British government stepped in and agreed a last-minute rescue plan for the regional airline.

 The deal includes a loan of approximately £100m and/or a possible short-term deferral of a £106m air passenger duty bill, plus a vow to review taxes on domestic flights before the March budget.